Whisky04/ChillCleanBot/README.md

 ## Structure of the Project

-There are described what are the packages in the project's repository.
+Below is an overview of the project's packages.

 - **Database Package**
-  It is where all configurations and relations with database are located.
+  Contains all database configurations and interactions.

-- **Fucntionalities Package**
+- **Functionalities Package**
-  It is where all base fucntionalities of the bot are located.
+  Contains all functionalities of the bot.

 - **Menu Package**
-  It is where menu of the bot is described.
+  Contains the bot’s menu logic.

 ## Branching Strategy